jebreimo/Argen/README.md

     ValueType: TYPE

-This is the type of the values of the option or argument. clapgen doesn't enforce any restrictions on the types, however the generated code is unlikely to compile unless the type is among the bool, integer or floating point types, or std::string.
+This is the type of the values of the option or argument. argen doesn't enforce any restrictions on the types, however the generated code is unlikely to compile unless the type is among the bool, integer or floating point types, or std::string.
 If the type or typedef used isn't defined in `<cstddef>` or `<string>`,  it is necessary to customize the generated file.
 Strings must be of type "string" or "std::string", in the former case the type is silently translated to "std::string".
 See the *Include* property to see how to include the file defining a custom type.
 #### Requirements for custom types:
 * There must be a -input-operator (`>>`) for streams.
 * Unless *Default* is specified it must have a default-constructor.
 * If the *Values* property is used it must support the `==` operator if *Values* contains any single values, and the `<` operator if it contains any ranges.
-* If clapgen is run with the --test option there must also be a output-operator (`<<`) for streams.
+* If argen is run with the --test option there must also be a output-operator (`<<`) for streams.